Estimated reading time: 11 minutes

 In short, we’ll explain what all this hubbub is all about!

-Difference Between Cash and Accrual Accounting
+The Difference Between Cash vs Accrual Accounting

-The main difference between the two methods is timing.
-When do you record revenue or expenses?
-In terms of inventory, when do you record the cost of inventory – when you buy it or when you sell it?
+- In terms of inventory, when do you record the cost of inventory: when you buy it or when you sell it?

 In general, if you record revenue or expenses when you pay or receive money, you are doing cash basis accounting.